swissquote/crafty/docs/04_User_Guides/autofix_resources.md

 ## Option 1 : Crafty jsLint, CssLint options

+This command will lint all you files inside src folder.

 `crafty jsLint src/** --fix --preset recommended `

-will lint all your files and list the errors
+This command will lint all your files for css rules inside src folder.

 `crafty cssLint src/** --fix --preset recommended `

+- More info for crafty ESLint options here: [crafty-preset-eslint](../05_Packages/05_crafty-preset-eslint/index.md)
-more info for crafty eslint options here:  https://swissquote.github.io/crafty/Packages/crafty-preset-eslint/index.html
+- More info for crafty PostCSS options here: [crafty-preset-postcss](../05_Packages/05_crafty-preset-postcss/index.md)

 ## Option 2 : Prettier is used internally with crafty